carstenbauer/ThreadPinningCore.jl/README.md

 This package will be a backend of [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl).
 You may use it directly as a more lightweight alternative.
 Note, however, that you will need to specify the CPU threads - to which the Julia threads should be pinned - by OS indices ("physical" indices).

+## Features

+* Pin Julia threads (get and set their processor affinity)
+* Pin OpenBLAS threads (get and set their processor affinity)
+* Fake mode (pin threads without actually pinning them, to be used in conjuction with SysInfo.jl's `TestSystem`s)
+* ...

 ## Supported operating systems

 **Only Linux is fully and officially supported.** However, you can install and load the package (`using ThreadPinningCore`) without any issues on all operating systems.
 It's only when you call (most) functions that you will see error messages.